 He stared at his clenched hands.
 “S’pose so.”

 “Then, is it also correct that you cannot know the circumstances of the trial?”

 He looked up and glared.
 “I heared tell.”

 “And where were you when you heard people discussing the trial?”

 “At the Horse.”

 I snapped my head back.
 “The Horse?
-Baltimore’s most famous … and possibly infamous pub?”
-I spread my arms apart.
-“Oh, The Horse You Came In On bar.
+Baltimore’s most famous … or should I say … most infamous pub?”
+I spread my arms.
+“Oh, indeed.
+The Horse You Came in on bar in Fells Point.
 The leading establishment for gossip and slander.”
-I folded my arms and stepped back.
-“Hardly a reliable source.”
+I folded my arms and stepped away.
+“Scarcely a reliable source.”
 I lowered my arms.
-“And how many speakers of the trial were drunk?”
+“And how many who spoke of the trial were drunk?”

 “I object, Your Honor,” Mr. Farmer said without standing.

 “Yes, Your Honor.”
-I turned my back on Mr. Runnels and walked away.
+I walked away from Mr. Runnels.
 “So, did you hear of Mrs. Strudelmeier’s testimony?”

 I spun.
 “No?”